Sentimientos (album)

 Sentimientos is the debut studio album by Colombian Bolero singer Charlie Zaa.
 It was released on November 19, 1996 through Sonolux Records and Sony Discos.
 This album became his first number-one set on the Billboard Top Latin Albums.
 The album given a Premio Lo Nuestro award for "Tropical Album of the Year".

+It was a success across Latin America and United States, with 4 million copies sold worldwide.
+Also, was certified platinum by the Recording Industry Association of America in 1999 for shipping one million copies in the United States.